danehans/toolbox/README.md

 #### User-Facing Variables

 - `HF_TOKEN`: Your Hugging Face API token with access to the Llama-2-7b-hf model.
-Defaults to "" so it's required.
+Defaults to "" is required when `PROC_TYPE=gpu` (default).
 - `NS`: The namspace to use for testing.
 The script will create the namespace if it does not exist.
 Defaults to "" (meaning the default namespace).
 - `NUM_REPLICAS`: The number of replicas for the model server deployment.
-Defaults to `1`.
+Defaults to `3`.
 - `CURL_POD`: Whether or not to use a pod to run the client curl commands.
 Defaults to `true`.
 - `BACKOFF_TIME`: Specifies the time in seconds to wait between retries during connectivity testing.
 Defaults to 5.
 - `MAX_RETRIES`: The maximum number of retry attempts for connectivity testing.
 Defaults to 12.
+- `PROC_TYPE`: The processor type to use for vLLM, either "cpu" or "gpu" (default).
+- `METAL_LB`: Whether or not to use MetalLB for LoadBalancer type services.
+Defaults to "false"

 ### HTTPRoute Testing